Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 # 🧠 AI-Powered Talent Intelligence System

-To develop an explainable AI system for semantic resume matching, transparent talent ranking, and recruiter-facing hiring insights that reduces manual screening effort and shortens sourcing and screening time.
+An explainable AI system for semantic resume search, contexual workforce relevance, identify temporal trends and generate recruite insights reducing manual screening effort and minimize sourcing time.

-The system aims to minimize keyword-based bias, improve candidate-job fit, and enhance quality of hire by using semantic understanding and evidence-based ranking.
+The system aims to minimize keyword based bias, improve candidate discovery, and enhance quality of hire by identifying early indicators in the talent acquisition process that may correlate with future retention or attrition.

-It also provides talent market insights, including candidate distribution by experience, location, salary expectations, geography, job role, and industry type, enabling recruiters to make faster, fairer, and data-driven hiring decisions.
+It provides a lakehouse which combines proactive talent retention and compensation insights at fingertip and capabilities to directly interact with Hiring Stakeholders and build talent pipeline by weighting trade offs.
 ---

 ## 🚀 Business Problem

 Traditional Applicant Tracking Systems (ATS) often:

-- Rely heavily on keyword matching, missing semantic relevance.
+- Rely heavily on keyword matching and missing semantic relevance.
-- Lack transparency in candidate ranking.
+- Lack transparency in candidate ranking and why someone sits at position 1
-- Require manual resume screening and increasing recruiter effort.
+- Require manual resume screening and increase in recruiter effort.
-- Create inconsistent definitions and alignment between hiring managers expectations and roles.
+- Inconsistent alignment between hiring managers expectations and roles.
 - Provide limited support for talent analytics and decision insights.

 ---

 ## 💡 Solution Overview

-This system converts unstructured resumes into structured, queryable data and applies hybrid retrieval + re-ranking to identify the most relevant candidates.
+This system converts unstructured resumes into structured, queryable data and applies hybrid retrieval + re-ranking to identify the most relevant profiles in position first, second and third.
-The solution combines semantic search, structured feature scoring, cross-encoder re-ranking, and evidence grounded LLM summaries and self service insights to help recruiters evaluate candidates transparently and consistently.
+The solution combines semantic search, structured feature scoring, cross-encoder re-ranking, evidence grounded LLM summaries and self-service insights to help recruiters evaluate candidates transparently and much faster.

 ---

 ## 🔑 Key Capabilities

 - 📄 Resume parsing using Databricks AI functions: `ai_parse_document` and `ai_extract`
-- 🧮 Feature based scoring for skills match, experience fit, domain alignment, seniority fit, and location
+- 🧮 Feature based scoring for skills match, experience fit, domain alignment, seniority fit, and location.
 - 🔍 Semantic search using Sentence BERT embeddings and FAISS VectorDB
 - 🧠 Cross-encoder re-ranking for improved precision and contextual relevance
-- ✨ LLM generated summaries grounded in retrieved and cleaned resume evidence
+- ✨ LLM generated summaries grounded in resume data
 - 💬 Natural language querying for recruiter friendly interaction with streamlit interface and Genie
 - 📊 Explainable ranking outputs with feature contribution, strengths, gaps and resume evidence